 Well, on Friday evening I settled down with a few cold beers on hand to watch England v South Africa.
 I knew this would be a tough match, and it was being touted as England's biggest test match since last World Cup's final against the Wallabies.

 Beset with injuries, no strength in depth, no battle-ready number 10, and no real peripheral vision going on, I watched as time and again the Springboks ran ring after ring after ring around us.
-I actually found myself cheering Bryan Habana as he came back
+I actually found myself cheering Bryan Habana as he came back onto the pitch to replace his blood substitution.

 Such was my disappointment that I actually turned over at half-time to watch some vacuous BBC comedy, as my constant grimacing was giving me face ache.